 So, you’ve made the wise decision to be an earth-protecting, animal-loving, plant-eating vegan.
 You’ve stockpiled your kitchen with a variety of grains, legumes, seeds, fruits, and vegetables.
 All seems well on the home front.
 But, you can’t stay locked up in your house forever.
 What will you do if you’re invited out to dinner by your carnivorous companions?
-What happens when you go on vacation across the country to see relatives who maintain their position at the top of the food chain?
+What happens when you need to staying vegan on vacation across the country to see relatives who maintain their position at the top of the food chain?

-Friends and family can be the greatest advocates in your quest for a healthier life.
+Friends and family can be the greatest advocates in your quest for a healthier life and the key to staying vegan on vacation.
 You may choose to tell them why you became vegan or simply tell them that you no longer eat meat, eggs, cheese, and milk.
 Telling them can free you of the negative pressure you may feel to eat their food.
 After a few no-thank-yous, they will get the message and back off.

 Some foods are not widely available in grocery stores.
 Some are just too expensive to be buying extra of.
 Examples of these foods are Chia seeds, Spirulina, Soy Protein, Hemp Seeds, and Nutritional Yeast.
 If you are flying on a plane, remember that you can bring on food in a backpack or carry-on luggage.
 I stocked mine up with nuts, bananas, apples, and pears.
 (Added note: Reserve your seat closest to the aisle.
 We know how fiber works.)